PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

      - ``(...)``
      - construct tuple

-   * -
+   * - 14
      - ``[...]``
      - construct list

-   * -
+   * - 14
      - ``{...}``
      - construct dictionary

-   * -
+   * - 14
      - :literal:`\`...\``
      - construct string

 Built-in Arithmetic Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Python has a number of built-in functions you can call.
+Python has a number of built-in :ref:`table-mathematical-functions` you can call.
 Other
 mathematical functions can be found in module ``math``.
 Complex
 arithmetic functions are in module ``cmath``.

+.. _table-mathematical-functions:

 .. list-table:: Mathematical Functions
    :widths: 15 45